MintJoomla/MintJoomla.github.io/en/cobalt/_posts/developer/2013-01-01-custom-templates-article.md

 ![Field key](/assets/img/screenshots/fieldkey.png)

 ### Q: The result of the field contain HTML.
-How to get row text?
+How to get raw text?

 Most simple way to get text without any HTML formatting is.